Minimizing Finite Sums with the Stochastic Average Gradient: Appendix B: Proof of the theorem

 The proof is based on finding a Lyapunov function $\mathcal{L}$ from $\rb^{(n+1)p}$ to $\rb$ such that the sequence $\E \mathcal{L}(\theta^k)$ decreases at an appropriate rate, and $\E \mathcal{L}(\theta^k)$ dominates $[g(x^k) - g(x^\ast)]$.
 We derive these results in a parameterized way, leaving a variety of coefficients undetermined but tracking the constraints required of the coefficients as we go.
 Subsequently, we guide the setting of these coefficients by using a second-order cone solver, and verify the validity of the resulting coefficients using a symbolic solver to check positivity of certain polynomials.
 Finally, the constants in the convergence rate are given by the initial values of the Lyapunov function, based on the choice of $y^0$.

-The Lyapunov function we use contains a quadratic term \mbox{$(\theta^k - \theta^*)^\top \left( \right) (\theta^k - \theta^*)$} for some values of $A$, $B$ and $C$.
-Our analysis makes use of the following Lemma, derived in~\citep[][Appendix~A.4]{roux2012stochastic}, showing how this quadratic form evolves through the SAG recursion in terms of the elements of $\theta^{k-1}$.
+The Lyapunov function contains a term of the form~\mbox{$(\theta^k - \theta^*)^\top \left( \right) (\theta^k - \theta^*)$} for some values of $A$, $B$ and $C$.
+Our analysis makes use of the following lemma, derived in~\citethm{Appendix~A.4}{roux2012stochastic}, showing how this quadratic form evolves through the SAG recursion in terms of the elements of $\theta^{k-1}$. \begin{lemma} If $ P = \left(